HackerExperience/specs/game_mechanics/world_map.md

 Influence also accumulates on the center, creating a notion of z-axis influence.

-[TODO: It is actually much more complex than this.
+[TODO: Spread is actually much more complex than this.
 Explain better.]